Dr. Alissa, Counselor

 Dr. Alissa enjoys seeing stand-up comedy, practicing Krav Maga, and the occasional cosmopolitan.

 Nikki is a Medical Assistant at an integrative family medical practice in the Nashville, TN area.
 She also holds a BFA in Graphic Design that she earned years prior.
 She is a survivor of suicide loss after losing her mother in 1999.
 She has spent the last five years volunteering her time to suicide prevention and other loss survivors.
-She served on the Board of Directors with the American Foundation for Suicide Prevention’s (AFSP) Tennessee Chapter for four years, co-facilitates her local Survivors of Suicide Loss Support Group, and now serves on the AFSP National Loss & Healing Council.
+She serves on the Board of Directors with the American Foundation for Suicide Prevention’s (AFSP) Tennessee Chapter, co-facilitates her local Survivors of Suicide Loss Support Group, and now serves on the AFSP National Loss & Healing Council.
 She is trained in ASIST and safeTALK.
-She is also trained in Reiki Energy Healing.
 Nikki has just begun her education to receive a Master’s in Clinical Mental Health Counseling.

 Nikki is a single mom to two teenage sons and two rescue dogs.
 After her divorce she found new healing while co-creating Thanks, It’s the Trauma.
 In her free time she enjoys music, hiking, reading, and margaritas.
 As a survivor of multiple traumas through her life she hopes to shed light, humor and compassion on the topics addressed on the podcast.